 Bitcoin and eBay: An International Partnership

-As a company that regularly facilitates transactions between users in different countries, bitcoin is a great option for eBay and its sellers to increase their presence on the global marketplace.
-Since bitcoin is a non-government currency, eBay users can use bitcoin to conduct transaction without worrying about conversion rates and fees.
+As a company that regularly facilitates transactions between users in different countries, bitcoin is a great option for eBay and its sellers to increase their presence in the global marketplace.
+Since bitcoin is a non-government currency, eBay users can use bitcoin to conduct a transaction without worrying about conversion rates and fees.
 For more information on creating and maintaining customer relationships in eCommerce with an emphasis on international sales, check out the Subivi Times article, “6 Must Know eCommerce Customer Support Growth Hacks When Expanding Overseas”., which even includes a short section on eBay and bitcoin.

 Access to the international market is a major benefit of trading with bitcoin on eBay.
 As indicated by the map below, bitcoin use is becoming normalized throughout the world and inevitably this trend in favor of bitcoin will affect eBay, too.

 Despite not being able to use bitcoin as a currency on eBay, users can purchase bitcoin directly from sellers on eBay.
 These transactions are completed through third party medium of Paypal.
 Interested buyers will pay with traditional currency via Paypal and receive Bitcoin in return.
 In addition to buying bitcoin on eBay, there are several other routes for interested buyers to take in order to obtain bitcoin.
 Among others, eBay users can utilize digital wallets which them to convert their bitcoin to traditional currency in order to make purchases from businesses like eBay that do not currently accept bitcoin.